Ledrunning/DesignPatterns/README.md

 ## Simple examples from metanit.com
 ## I collected Classical GOF patterns in general solution.
 Simple examples from website  metanit.com

+ Code written on C# language using Visual Studio 2017

 TO DO:

 Class diagrams drawing required